 Uniswap created 1 billion UNI tokens and distributed them to existing users on the platform.
 Each user received 400 UNI tokens.

-There are many wallets available for users to choose from, but the wallet needs to be non-custodial and provide cold storage.
+Many wallets are available for users, but the wallet needs to be non-custodial and provide cold storage.
 These features enhance security and mitigate the risks involved with cryptocurrency hacking.

 The Coinbase wallet is another option for users.
 Users can access it from the web or an app.
-It provides users with security and convenience, but they need to sign up with an email address to use it.
+It provides users with security and convenience, but they must sign up with an email address.

 Those new to crypto can use the Fortmatic wallet.
 It has a straightforward user interface, and users do not need to tweak any settings in the wallet.